primeoss/moonshot-bot/README.md

 To sell a token, provide the command type, the amount of tokens you want to sell, and the token mint address.
 For example:

-Make sure the MINT address is in the correct format and not in all lowercase.

-- **Correct Mint**: 2aCU971KNDEM1kk7sNoeq3MYuAWhafAFs6fv21w7hPC2
-- **Incorrect Mint**: 2acu971kndem1kk7snoeq3myuawhafafs6fv21w7hpc2

 ```bash
 sell 1000 EnterMintAddress
  ```